ikerilive/vmware-vsphere-lab/README.md

 # VMware vSphere Hands-On Lab (ESXi & vCenter)
+### All screenshots were taken from my own lab environment running ESXi + vCenter.
 ## Overview
 This repository documents my hands-on experience building and administering a complete **VMware vSphere lab environment**.
 The goal of this project was to gain real-world skills in **ESXi, vCenter Server Appliance (VCSA), VM lifecycle management, HA, DRS, and troubleshooting**, aligned with enterprise VMware environments.